Main languages: Tajik, Russian, Uzbek, Pamiri languages, other languages including Turkmen, Yaghnobi and Kyrgyz

-Main religions: Islam (Sunni, Ismai’li), Orthodox Christianity
+Main religions: Islam (Sunni, Khanafiya Mashab, Ismai’li, Shi’a), Orthodox Christianity

-Growing authoritarianism in Tajikistan, Central Asia’s poorest country, has seen a widespread crackdown on human rights activists and political opposition groups as the regime of Emomali Rahmon – who has ruled as president since 1992, shortly after Tajikistan gained independence – has taken steps to consolidate its power, including a constitutional referendum that abolished term limits for Rahmon and paved the way for his son to succeed him.
+Growing authoritarianism in Tajikistan, Central Asia’s poorest country, has seen a widespread crackdown on human rights activists and political opposition groups as the regime of Emomali Rahmon – who has ruled as President since 1992, shortly after Tajikistan gained independence – has taken steps to consolidate its power, including a constitutional referendum that abolished term limits for Rahmon and paved the way for his son to succeed him.
 The state has targeted the families of dissident exiles, harassed the independent media, jailed lawyers who defended opposition figures and broke up what was previously the only legal Islamic party in the country.

 The government of Tajikistan has also long targeted what it perceives as non-Tajik influences on its domestic culture.
 Poorly developed and discriminatory national policies have fragmented Tajik society into insular ethnic identities, a legacy of the country’s five-year civil war that ended in 1997.
 In this repressive climate religious and ethnic minorities have particularly suffered, both as collateral damage and as a result of direct targeting.
 This includes ethnic Uzbeks, the country’s largest minority, who continue to be politically marginalized and are regularly referred to as members of the ‘Uzbek diaspora’, despite being citizens of Tajikistan.

 In 2015, authorities accused the Islamic Renaissance Party (IRP) of plotting to overthrow the state, ordered it to shut down and designated it a terrorist group.
 In June 2016 the country’s Supreme Court handed out life sentences to two party chairmen, 28-year sentences to four other leaders, and sentences ranging from two to 14 years for other party activists.
-Hundreds of party members have reportedly been jailed since the 2015 crackdown and many others forced to flee the country.
+Hundreds of party members were reportedly jailed since the 2015 crackdown and many others forced to flee the country.
 While the government justified its attack on the IRP by alleging links to ISIS, the party had been vocal in its opposition to jihad.
 Analysts have suggested it could have potentially served as a buffer against radicalization by giving believers a voice in government.
 As it is, the repression of the party amplifies a message that the state has been sending for years – that devout Muslims, particularly Sunnis whose practices may differ from the narrowly-defined brand of Hanafi teachings that the government mandates, do not have a place in the Tajik state.

 The IRP’s suppression has been accompanied by several other official displays of intolerance for diverse expressions of Muslim identity.
 Local authorities in various parts of the country have collectively closed shops selling hijabs and other clothing that law enforcement deemed reminiscent of Arab or Afghan religious dress, counselled thousands of women to remove their hijabs, and forcibly shaved the beards off men.
 The official crackdown on ‘alien’ influences has been accompanied by a range of draconian measures against anyone who has opposed it: in May 2016, for instance, a court in the northern district of Isfara sentenced a local man to a year in prison for inciting religious hatred after he filmed a video of police arresting two women for wearing hijabs that was later shared online.
-In September that year, the last remaining legal madrasas in the country were closed down on the grounds that their teachings deviated from those of the state.
+In September that year, the last remaining legal madrasas in the country were closed on the grounds that their teachings deviated from those of the state.

 Authorities also suppress many non-Muslim religious practices.
-For example, the Jehovah’s Witnesses, whose organization was banned since 2007 on the grounds that they proselytize, continues to meet and practice in private while actively working for legal status.
+For example, the Jehovah’s Witnesses, whose organization was banned since 2007 on the grounds that they proselytize, continue to meet and practice in private while actively working for legal status.
 The group reports periodic mistreatment at the hands of authorities, including raids on centres of worship where police have allegedly beaten congregants.

 The land that is now Tajikistan has for more than 6,000 years been the site of human habitation.
 Its proximity to Iran has meant that for much of its more recent history it was within the sphere of the Persian empire.
 While Russia’s proximity has meant it has had contacts with this part of Asia for centuries, it was in the 19th century, between 1873 and 1876, that it conquered the khanates Khokand, Bukhara, and Khiva, and in so doing prepared the ground for the eventual creation of what is today Tajikistan.
 In 1895, the British and the Russians agreed to use the Amu Darya River as the border between the Russian and British Empires, and this became the border between Tajikistan and Afghanistan.
 In 1924, it became the Tajik Autonomous Soviet Socialist Republic, a part of Uzbekistan.
 In 1929, it received the status of a constituent republic of the USSR as the Tajik Soviet Socialist Republic.